acemod/ACE3/docs/wiki/framework/arsenal-framework.md

  * 2: Add globally <BOOL>
 ```

-Passing an array of strings will add each one of those items to the specified box, passing true will add ALL items that are compatible with ACE arsenal (that sorting is done on game startup).
+Passing an array of strings (classnames) will add each one of those items to the specified box, passing true will add ALL items that are compatible with ACE arsenal (that sorting is done on game startup).

 Examples: